HamadKashmiri/HamadKashmiri/README.md

 ### Languages and tools

- :pencil2: Ruby on Rails, Javascript, Typescript, SQL and python ⚙: Docker, Heroku, Terraform, AWS
+ :pencil2: Javascript, Typescript, AWS (little bit of Python and Ruby)

 ### Tools: